guadalazzo/guadalazzo/README.md

   [Ssr Frontend Developer at ComeOn Group](http://sth-gitlab01.cleverdolphin.se/guadalupe.lazzo) .
 I'm always looking forward to learn new technologies,and keep myself updated.

-  Co-organizer at [freecodecampba.org](https://freecodecampba.org/), I actively participate at development meetups, and love going to hackathons.
+  I actively participate at development meetups, and love going to hackathons.

   Strongly support applying UX design, working side to side with the design team on the projects I belong.